 - The cervix produces less and thicker mucus so that sperm cannot easily enter the uterus.

-- The lining of the uterus becomes thinner, making it more difficult for a fertilized egg to attach to the uterus should ovulation occur and fertilization take place.
-Ethical Consideration.
+- The lining of the uterus becomes thinner, making it more difficult for a fertilized egg to attach to the uterus should ovulation occur and fertilization takes place.

 How do you use oral contraceptives?

 Oral contraceptives are obtained through a prescription from your healthcare provider.
 Oral contraceptives usually come in a package of 28 pills that contain 21 active pills with hormones and 7 placebo pills.